 This information source will be a living set of documents.
 Comments and suggestions should be sent to: firstname.lastname@example.org.

 The Community Measures Crosswalk Workgroup is a subgroup of the Rochester PCMH Collaborative.
 Members include:

 Want to join the Community Measures Crosswalk initiative?
 Want to contribute information?
 Email: email@example.com.

 RHIO integration is a key component of the New York State DSRIP projects.
 The Rochester RHIO is working closely with PPS organizations in our region to provide interoperability services that are foundational to improved Medicaid service delivery DSRIP is the NYS initiative to fundamentally change the healthcare delivery system by reinvesting in Medicaid with the primary goal of reducing avoidable hospital use by 25% over 5 years.
-More: DSRIP Program
+More: What is DSRIP?

 This feature allows you to click on a link embeded in the report and then view the associated imaging study — it's simple and quick!
 IERD meets an MU2 (Meaningful Use, Stage 2) menu set requirement.
 IERD is live with Medent, eClinical Works and STI practices.
 To enable IERD at your practice, contact the Deployment team and your EHR vendor.
 Each EHR vendor needs to complete work with the RHIO to enable this service.